-At the simplest level, ITCom will capital fund one (1) Distribution Layer switch per building or complex of buildings in accordance with the guidelines set forth in Appendix A. Any building or complex of buildings wishing to continue use of a second (redundant) Distribution Layer switch will be required to fund the second Distribution Layer switch.
-ITCom will capital finance the second Distribution Layer switch for the department and will recover equipment and financing costs through a monthly recurring charge (MRC) to the department requesting the second Distribution Layer switch.
+At the simplest level, ITS will capital fund one (1) Distribution Layer switch per building or complex of buildings in accordance with the guidelines set forth in Appendix A. Any building or complex of buildings wishing to continue use of a second (redundant) Distribution Layer switch will be required to fund the second Distribution Layer switch.
+ITS will capital finance the second Distribution Layer switch for the department and will recover equipment and financing costs through a monthly recurring charge (MRC) to the department requesting the second Distribution Layer switch.
 Desired features or functionality in excess of those identified in Appendix A will be the responsibility of the owner of the building or complex of buildings.
 The second Distribution Layer switch needs to be upgraded at the same time as the primary Distribution Layer switch.
-The second Distribution Layer switch can be selected from the list of approved Distribution Layer switches and does not need to be the same model as the primary.

-ITCom will continue to fund the Service Agreements for all Distribution Layer switches, as well as continue to manage, administer, maintain, and support the Distribution Layer switch environment.
-For security reasons, ITCom will maintain sole management of the Distribution Layer switch environment.
+ITS will continue to fund the Service Agreements for all Distribution Layer switches, as well as continue to manage, administer, maintain, and support the Distribution Layer switch environment.
+For security reasons, ITS will maintain sole management of the Distribution Layer switch environment.